Xilinx/Vitis_Libraries/ultrasound/docs/src/features/features.rst

 Code structures enhancement
 ----------------------------

+- L1: all L1 kernel apis (all in AIE) files locate in separated directory beginning with "kernel_".
+- L2: all L2 ultrasound all in AIE component apis beginning with "graph_" are separated settings from "L1/include/kernel_*.hpp".
-- L1: all L1 BLAS apis could be referenced by including "L1/include/", different apis sources files (AIE kernel code) locate in separated directory.
+- L1: all L1 BLAS apis (tool box) files locate in separated directory.
-- L2: all L2 ultrasound component apis could be reference by including "L1/include/", different apis shareing golbal settings from "L1/include/kernels.hpp".
+- L2: all L2 ultrasound tool box component apis are shareing golbal settings from "L1/include/kernels.hpp".
-- L3, all 3 example of connected beamformer (PW/SA/Scanline) are located in separated directory under "L3/demos", each contain self contain data and source code.
+- L3, all 4 example of connected beamformer (Scanline_AllinAIE/PW/SA/Scanline) are located in separated directory under "L3/tests", each contain self contain data and source code.
-- Design code structure enahancement: for L2/L3 cases, source code for differenct device are well orgnized.
+- For L2/L3 cases, source code for differenct device are well orgnized.
 The structure is showed as bellow:

 .. code-block:: txt